-Diploma in Developmental Transactional Analysis (TA 202)
+Diploma in Developmental Transactional Analysis (DTA) and/or Transactional Analysis Psychotherapy (TAP)

 This programme is a work-based, very practical programme for those wishing to develop their competence in and professional application of transactional analysis.

-It will be relevant to you if you are a coach, counsellor, teacher, trainer, facilitator, consultant, mediator, social worker, human resource professional, or any other role where you have a professional responsibility for the development of others.
+It will be relevant to you if you are a coach, counsellor, teacher, trainer, facilitator, consultant, mediator, social worker, human resource professional, psychotherapist or any other role where you have a professional responsibility for the development of others.

 It will be equally useful to anyone who wants to develop their own interpersonal skills and increase their understanding and awareness of the dynamics of childhood development, relationships, teams, families, organisations, institutions, communities, without necessarily wanting to obtain a formal qualification.